AdobeDocs/experience-manager-64.nl-NL/help/assets/video.md

       ![chlimage_1-431](assets/chlimage_1-431.png)

-1. De voortgang van de elementen weergeven.
-Als u op een element tikt, opent u het keuzemenu en selecteert u **[!UICONTROL Timeline]**.
+1. View progress in the asset details.
+When you tap an asset, open the drop-down menu and select **[!UICONTROL Timeline]**.
 Selecteer **[!UICONTROL Workflows]** om deze te beperken tot workflowactiviteiten zoals coderen of YouTube-publicatie.

    ![chlimage_1-432](assets/chlimage_1-432.png)